William S. Pittman Graduation Ceremony

 The kente cloth is a ceremonial garment originating in West Africa in the 12th century.
 Today, the kente cloth is a symbol of the African diaspora, and carries a deep, personal significance for the wearer.
-The stole is often seen ceremoniously donned onto participating students before the main commencement event by someone important to the graduate.
 Wearing the garment as an academic stole at graduation carries both historic and personal significance for graduates at schools all around the world.
 Kente stoles will be available for participants at the event.

 Most Outstanding Student Awards